Capillary levelling of thin liquid films of power-law rheology: Introduction

 Suitably nondimensionalised, the equation for a thin film of thickness $h(x,t)$ and rheology \eqref{eq:powerLawRheology} evolving purely due to surface tension in one dimension is~\cite{Garg2017,King2001}:

 where we have explicitly defined the flux $q$.
-Here $n$ is the power law exponent in the rheology; $n<1$ $n=1$, and $n>1$ correspond to the shear thinning, Newtonian, and shear thickening cases, respectively.
+Here $n$ is the power-law exponent in the rheology; $n<1$ $n=1$, and $n>1$ correspond to the shear-thinning, Newtonian, and shear-thickening cases, respectively.
 In the derivation of \eqref{eq:thinFilmEq}, the third derivative arises as the gradient of the Laplace pressure (the interface curvature being given by the second derivative in the lubrication approximation).
 The governing equation \eqref{eq:thinFilmEq} has as an exact solution a perfectly uniform film which can be taken to be $h=1$ identically (we are free in the nondimensionalisation to specify the characteristic thickness as the vertical length scale).

-In this work we consider the evolution of perturbations of this uniform film, distinguishing two cases: the evolution of a perturbation that is periodic in space, which is equivalent to a perturbation over an entire finite domain with no-flux boundary conditions; and the evolution of an initially localised perturbation in an infinite spatial domain (see Fig.~\ref{fig:schematic}).
-These two cases generalise the results of a Newtonian liquid film, which are modal linear stability of a flat interface, and the similarity solution derived in \citet{Benzaquen2013, Benzaquen2014}, respectively.
-We numerically determine the similarity solutions that describe each of these in the non-Newtonian case.
-The computed solutions demonstrate a general property of solutions to power-law thin film equations, namely, the non-existence of higher derivatives (depending on the exponent $n$).
-As well as of mathematical interest, this property is important to establish from a modelling perspective, as it affects the accuracy and potentially the correctness of numerical schemes.
-We also carry out numerical simulations of the fully time-dependent thin film equation, and show that solutions with more general initial conditions are attracted to the periodic or similarity solutions as appropriate.
+In this work we consider the evolution of perturbations of a uniform film, distinguishing two cases: the evolution of a perturbation that is periodic in space, and the evolution of an initially localised perturbation in an infinite spatial domain (see Fig.~\ref{fig:schematic}).
+The periodic case is equivalent to a perturbation over a finite domain with width equal to the period.
+These two cases generalise known results for a Newtonian liquid film, namely, modal linear stability of a flat interface for periodic perturbations, and the similarity solution derived in \citet{Benzaquen2013, Benzaquen2014} for localised perturbations.
+In the following section we will semi-analytically determine universal behaviour in each case as a perturbed film becomes level, before comparing with numerical simulations in Section \ref{sec:numerics}.